dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 ## Result

-The Matlab code takes a sample face as an input, and find the closest distance in the feature pace and output that face from the image database.
+The Matlab code takes a sample face as an input, and find the closest distance in the feature space and output that face from the image database.
 I found the real part frequency matters more than the imaginary.
 It has above 95% accuracy.
 So I tried to rotate and flip the input image and check the accuracy again.

  original input # 17      |  # 17 flip   |   # 17  rotate 90